openpnp/openpnp/GcodeDriver.md

 [RegExr](https://regexr.com/4pvqj) is a good site to experiment with regular expressions.
 If you click the Explain tab it shows what each part of the expression does and the Details tab shows information about the matches and captured values.

+___
+**Note**: For [[the most common controller firmwares|Motion-Controller-Firmwares]], OpenPnP can automatically configure many commands and regular expressions for you.
+It will use the [[axes as configured in your machine|Machine-Axes]] to compose it with the right variables.
+Use the [[Issues and Solutions]] system to get the proposed codes.
+You can always dismiss/undo them or change/expand them afterwards.
+___

 ### COMMAND_CONFIRM_REGEX

 The driver uses this regex to look for responses from the controller.
 After sending a command it will wait for a line that matches this regex before considering the command complete.
 For many controllers this is simply `ok`, although since some controllers send additional information with command results it's better to use `^ok.*`.